 Lack of relevant experience is a common problem for many people entering the workforce or even changing careers.
 Here's advice from professional resume writers on how to create an effective resume, even if you don't have a lot of experience.

 Where to Start: Your Summary

 Make sure there's a Summary section at the top of your resume.
-A Summary is made up of 2-3 sentences that describe who you are and what you can do for an employer.
-It is your resume's “elevator pitch”.
-Since you lack experience, you will want to highlight your skills and education in your summary.
+Your summary is your resume's “elevator pitch”.
+It should be made up of 2-3 sentences that describe who you are and what you can do for an employer.
+Since you lack experience, you will want to highlight your skills, education and aspirations in your summary.

 Here's an example:

 Recent graduate with BA in economics.
 Excellent research, time management and problem solving skills.
 Highly organized with the ability to manage multiple projects and consistently meet deadlines.

 From the example above, you might notice that there are several skills listed.
 Which skills should you include?
 The answer is simple.
 Look at the job description or ad.
 In the qualifications section of the job description or ad, you'll find a list of skills that the employer is seeking.

 If you're not responding to a specific ad or don't quite know exactly what job you want, then take a few minutes to search job boards online.
 Look at 2-3 job ads for some jobs in industries you are considering and make a list of the common skills that appear in these ads.